mark-watson/Groq_swift/README.md

 # Groq Swift API Library - currently being updated for second edition of book

+Example from my book "Artificial Intelligence Using Swift"

+You can read my book for free online at: https://leanpub.com/SwiftAI/read

 Note: run on the command line to pick up environment variable for Groq API key:

     GROQ_API_KEY